 San Francisco Landmarks

-This French Baroque chateau was designed for Adolph and Alma de Bretteville Spreckels by George A. Applegarth, graduate of the École des Beaux Arts in Paris.
-(Applegarth reputedly hung out with Jack London, and the pair would bicycle from the Bay Area to Yosemite where they climbed Half Dome.)
+George A. Applegarth, graduate of the École des Beaux Arts, designed this French Baroque for Adolph and Alma de Bretteville Spreckels.
+(Applegarth reputedly hung out with Jack London.
+The pair would bicycle from the Bay Area to Yosemite to climb Half Dome.)

 Alma le Normand de Bretteville, the daughter of poor Danish immigrants, was born in the Sunset District.
-Her beauty and taste for fine art led her to model for local artists most notably for sculptor Robert Aitken who placed her likeness atop the Dewey Monument in Union Square.
+Her beauty and taste for fine art led her to model for local artists.
+Sculptor Robert Aitken placed her likeness atop the Dewey Monument in Union Square.
 At about this time, Alma was introduced to Adolph who courted her for five years before marrying her in 1908 when her was fifty and she was twenty-four.

 The Spreckels Mansion had a supporting role in the 1957 movie Pal Joey playing Frank Sinatra's nightclub Chez Joey.

-The 1960 photograph at the top of this page was taken when Alma de Bretteville still lived here, and she remained here until her death from pneumonia on August 7, 1968.
+The 1960 photograph at the top of this page was taken when Alma de Bretteville still lived here, and she remained here until her death from pneumonia in 1968.
 She bequeathed joint ownership of her home to her two daughters.